Udom charges new commissioners to place people’s interest first

-Governor Emmanuel Udom has charged Public officers to allow selflessness and integrity to guide them in the discharge of their responsibilities.
+Governor Emmanuel Udom of Akwa Ibom State has charged Public officers to allow selflessness and integrity to guide them in the discharge of their responsibilities.

 He reminded them to abide by their oaths of allegiance and office which bound them to be more committed to service rather than engaging in acts that serve only their personal motives.